Equity Navigator: A case study in designing for empowerment

 Journey maps

 Journey maps mapped out users’ emotional and logistical experiences step by step.
-They highlighted actionable opportunities to streamline access to resources and reduce stress.
+They highlighted feasible opportunities to streamline access to resources and reduce stress.

 Key insights